comet-toolkit/comet_website/content/user-guide/training/imperial/index.md

             On this page you'll find links to the training materials.

             This session covers key concepts around uncertainties, with guided exercises using the CoMet toolkit.

-            💡 You will:
+You will:
+          feature_icon: check
+          features:
             - Gain a conceptual overview of uncertainties in Earth Observation data processing.

             - Learn how to use the CoMet tools in practical workflows.

             - Apply methods through interactive notebooks hosted on Google Colab.

-          feature_icon: check
-          features:
-            - "📃 **Uncertainties 101**: A short introduction to key concepts and why they matter.
+            - "📃 **Uncertainties 101**: A short introduction to key concepts, why they matter, and how CoMet helps with uncertainty handling"
-              &nbsp;&nbsp;• Why uncertainty matters?
-              &nbsp;&nbsp;• What is the CoMet Toolkit?
-              &nbsp;&nbsp;• How CoMet helps with uncertainty handling"

           # Upload image to `assets/media/` and reference the filename here
           image: imperial.jpg